 I.E.7.
 A secondary containment system for used oil containers, process and storage tanks, and piping and ancillary equipment shall be maintained for the facility in accordance with R315-15-5.5(c) of the Utah Administrative Code.
 The joints in the concrete pad surrounding the tank farm and any joints in the concrete in the tank farm secondary containment shall be sealed and maintained to prevent migration of oil to the soil and groundwater.

 I.E.8.
-Used oil, water or other liquids that may accumulate in the secondary containment system or any ancillary facility sumps shall be removed within 24 hours of discovery to prevent the possible migration to soil, ground or surface waters.
+Used oil, water or other liquids that may accumulate in the secondary containment system or any tertiary containment for ancillary equipment shall be removed within 24 hours of discovery to prevent the possible migration to soil, ground or surface waters.

-The Permittee shall have engineering controls and written procedures in place detailing how spills and storm water runoff will be identified and managed from storage areas where there is a potential for PCB contamination (PCB≥ 2 ppm).
-These areas include; tank farm and, piping, drum/container management areas, and truck loading and unloading areas.I.F.
+I.F.
 Record Keeping Requirements and Retention

 I.F.1.
 The Permittee shall maintain all used oil records required by R315-15 of the Utah Administrative Code and this Permit at the Permittee’s Processor facility located at 3545 West 500 South Salt Lake City, Utah.

 I.F.2.
 Records may be in hard copy or in an electronic format and shall be readily accessible for inspection by authorized representatives of the Director.
-The Permittee shall maintain, for a minimum of three years, all applicable used oil processor tracking records required by R315-15 of the Utah Administrative Code and this Permit.
+The Permittee shall maintain, for a minimum of three years, all applicable used oil processor-tracking records required by R315-15 of the Utah Administrative Code and this Permit.

 I.F.3.
 The Permittee shall maintain the following records (hard copy or in electronic format) tracking records that document used oil operations conducted at this processing facility.